ChristopheKar/keras-cnn-classifier/README.md

 ```
 The code above imports the DenseNet169 model and the ClassifierCNN class, and then creates a class instance with the desired model to train, a dataset name, and an experiment name.
 You can also change many of the class variables to suit your need.

-The `layers` variable is the number of layers to fine-tune, into the model.
-The default is set to `224`.
-For example, at the default value, all model layers will be frozen during training except for the last 224 layers.
+The `finetuning_layers` variable is the number of layers to fine-tune, into the model.
+The default is set to `20`.
+For example, at the default value, all model layers will be frozen during training except for the last 20 layers.

-Another example, if you want to train the network from scratch (no pretraining), set `finetuning_layers = 0` and `from_scratch = True`, as shown above.
+Another example, if you want to train the network from scratch (no pretraining), set `from_scratch = True`, as shown above.

 The `run_experiments.py` file provides the same example, and you can modify the file to run your own series of experiments.